-Mr Johal qualified from Imperial College London (Charing Cross & Westminster Medical School) in 1994.
-He undertook his orthopaedic training in London working at many centres of excellence including University College London, the Chelsea & Westminster Hospital, Charing Cross Hospital and the Whittington Hospital.
+Mr Johal qualified from the Charing Cross & Westminster Medical School, London, in 1994.
+He undertook his orthopaedic training in London working at many centres of excellence including University College Hospital London, the Chelsea & Westminster Hospital, Charing Cross Hospital and the Royal National Orthopaedic Hospital, Stanmore.

 Areas of interest

 Adult knee conditions; sports injuries; arthroscopic (keyhole) surgery; meniscal surgery; cruciate ligament surgery; partial and total knee replacements; patellofemoral arthritis and instability; medial patellofemoral ligament reconstruction;

 Mr Johal is a Consultant Trauma & Orthopaedic Surgeon specialising in knee surgery at Buckinghamshire Healthcare NHS Trust and is Clinical Lead for Soft Tissue Knee Surgery.